Mindful Me

 The Grouches

 Have you ever had a visiting feeling that you just wanted to go away?
 Have you ever woke up just feeling grumpy?
 Sometimes it's hard to smile, but there are a few things we can do to turn a sour day into a good day.
 Acting grumpy often leaves us feeling sad and lonely, but talking about our grumpy feelings with caring adults and other people we love can help us feel better.
-For this activity, youth will play a game of mood cloud tag to help them understand how to beat the grouchies with helping friends.
+For this activity, youth will create a craft to help them understand how to beat the grouchies with helping friends.

 Objectives: